eRRe-i/edge-template-standalone-boilerplate/README.md

    ```sh
    npm run tailwind
    ```
-2. Run the following to start the server
+2. Run the following to start the server on Express.js
    ```sh
    npm run server
    ```
-3. Run this if you wish to prep your build for production
+3. Run this if you wish to prep your build for production.
+The script will create static pages for deploying.
+This [demo](https://bright-mousse-f9a161.netlify.app/") runs on Netlify.
    ```sh
    npm run build
    ```